Threat Scenarios and Monitoring Requirements for Cyber-Physical Systems of Flexibility Markets: Unresolved monitoring requirements for secure DSO participation in FMs

 \subsubsection{Integration of multi-domain information}

-Many threat scenarios demonstrate the strong dependence among the cyber, physical and market domains introduced by \glspl{FM}.
-Cyber attackers may intend to cause physical damage (\ref{subsubsec:flexibility_asset_controller_modification}, \ref{subsubsec:modification_of_activation_signals}, \ref{subsubsec:modified_historical_data}) or disturb market actions (\ref{subsubsec:SM_modification}, \ref{subsubsec:wrong_flex_offers}, \ref{subsubsec:modify_flex_measurements_and_schedules}), while insufficient coordination on the \gls{FM} platform may result in physical impact due to parallel activations (\ref{subsubsec:parallel_activations}).
-In such scenarios, underlying events are likely to leave traces in multiple domains.
-Moreover, the origin of a particular threat scenario may be in different domains.
-As an example, failed activation of a large flexibility asset might be caused by a hardware failure, cyber attack or end user manipulation.
-Thus, a required monitoring concept is seen in the integration of information from multiple domains and sources to i) improve information extraction by incorporating all available traces and ii) take possible threat origins in various domains into account.
-This somewhat general concept could facilitate fulfillment of multiple monitoring requirements across all layers of the cyber-physical architecture of a \gls{DSO}.
-Examples are process-level integrity checking (\ref{subsubsec:process_level_integrity_checking}), authentication of external information (\ref{subsubsec:authentication}) and historical data integrity checking (\ref{subsubsec:historical_data_integrity}).
-For internal communication network monitoring (\ref{subsubsec:internal_communication}), combining information from the cyber and physical domains is considered a particularly important concept.
-As stated in Subsection \ref{subsubsec:internal_communication}, the increasing data volume and encryption might require cyber intrusion and anomaly detection to be based only on network flow data, which potentially will make advanced attacks invisible.
-Especially for detection of attacks which intend to have a physical impact, fusion of network flow information with physical process data might improve performance.
-A central challenge for integration of multi-domain information will be the fusion of heterogeneous data.
+Many threat scenarios demonstrate a strong \gls{FM}-induced interaction and dependency among cyber, physical and market domains.
+Cyber attackers may intend to cause physical damage (\ref{subsubsec:flexibility_asset_controller_modification}, \ref{subsubsec:modification_of_activation_signals}, \ref{subsubsec:modified_historical_data}) or disturb market actions (\ref{subsubsec:SM_modification}, \ref{subsubsec:wrong_flex_offers}, \ref{subsubsec:modify_flex_measurements_and_schedules}), while insufficient coordination (\ref{subsubsec:parallel_activations}) or wrong flexibility offers (\ref{subsubsec:wrong_flex_offers}) on the \gls{FM} platform may result in physical impact.
+This interdependency has two consequences: on the one hand, underlying events are likely to leave traces in multiple domains.
+On the other hand, the root cause of a specific event can lay in different domains.
+As an example, a denial-of-service attack against activation of a large flexibility asset leaves traces in physical measurements and cyber network data.
+Moreover, the activation failure could also be caused by a hardware failure or human error.
+Thus, a monitoring requirement is seen in the integration of information from multiple domains to i) incorporate all available traces and ii) take possible threat origins in various domains into account.
+Among others, this somewhat general requirement could facilitate process-level or historical data integrity checking (Fig. \ref{fig:Framework}).
+One example is the integrated detection and classification of cyber attacks and physical faults by fusion of cyber network and physical process data \cite{muller2022assessment}.
+A central challenge for integration of multi-domain information is seen in the fusion of heterogeneous data.